koendv/retroleds/README.md

 The display consists of a pcb board and an arduino sketch.

 Any character received on the serial port is shown on the LED display.
 The display provides a very complete ASCII character set, including accented characters, Japanese Katakana and Cyrillic.
+Other 5x7 bitmap fonts can be added if needed.

 Optionally, a PS/2 keyboard can be connected.
 Any key typed on the keyboard is sent to the serial port.
 Together, display and PS/2 keyboard form a rudimentary serial terminal.